calacuda/clay/README.md

 (terpri)
 ```

-This code is stored in the test.lisp file.
+This code is stored in the "test.lisp" file.
 To run it with sbcl one would type:
 ```
 $ sbcl --script test.lisp
 ```